Bard Sage Abilities

 - Social Dance (sage study): the performance of dances enjoyed at social gatherings, such as the ballo, carol, stampita or saltarello, offering a style of performance as well as an emotional connection between dancers, or between a dancer and a non-dancer.

-An activity in which a story is told by means of its enactment by an actor or actress who adopts a character.
+Drama includes the manner in which a story is told through presentation by an actor or actress, adopting a character within a play.
 This involves a broad range of skills and studies, with aspects affected by classical and medieval works, the present post-Elizabethan and Jacobian forms, opera and masques.

 - Acting (sage study): the art of expressivity, speech, improvisation, memory, interpretation and physicality.